smartfoloo/solarnova/README.md

 #### Can you add this song?

-You can request a game on our site on the navbar.
-Your request will be viewed in 1-2 days.
+You can request a song from [here](https://forms.gle/1eK3Qi4pTs1mNvCPA).
+Your request won't be viewed for around 1 week, due to high demand.
+Your song may not be added due to issues.
+Sorry :)

 ## License